pi3det/toolkit/README.md

 | <img src="https://robosense2025.github.io/images/track5/teaser.png" alt="Teaser" width="100%"> |
 | :-: |

-With the rise of robotics, LiDAR‑based 3D object detection has garnered significant attention in both academia and industry.
-However, existing datasets and methods predominantly focus on vehicle‑mounted platforms, leaving other autonomous platforms underexplored.
-To bridge this gap, we introduce **Pi3DET**, the first benchmark featuring LiDAR data and 3D bounding‑box annotations collected from multiple platforms: vehicle, quadruped, and drone.
-This facilitates research in 3D object detection for non‑vehicle platforms as well as cross‑platform 3D detection.
-Based on Pi3DET, we propose a novel cross‑platform adaptation framework that transfers knowledge from the well‑studied vehicle platform to other platforms.
-This framework achieves perspective‑invariant 3D detection through robust alignment at both geometric and feature levels.
-Additionally, we establish a benchmark to evaluate the resilience and robustness of current 3D detectors in cross‑platform scenarios, providing valuable insights for developing adaptive 3D perception systems.
-Extensive experiments validate the effectiveness of our approach on challenging cross‑platform tasks, demonstrating substantial gains over existing adaptation methods.
-We hope this work paves the way for generalizable and unified 3D perception systems across diverse and complex environments.
-Our Pi3DET dataset, cross‑platform benchmark suite, and annotation toolkit have been made publicly available.

 ## Updates
 - **[07/2025]** - The **Pi3DET** dataset has been extended to <strong>Track 5: Cross-Platform 3D Object Detection</strong> of the <a href="https://robosense2025.github.io/" target="_blank" rel="noopener noreferrer"><strong><u>RoboSense Challenge</u></strong></a> at <a href="https://www.iros25.org/" target="_blank" rel="noopener noreferrer"><strong><u>IROS 2025</u></strong></a>.
 See the <a href="https://robosense2025.github.io/track5" target="_blank" rel="noopener noreferrer">track homepage</a>, <a href="https://github.com/robosense2025/track5" target="_blank" rel="noopener noreferrer">GitHub repo</a> for more details.